 After I’ve spent most of the day making decisions on everything else, it’s a pretty welcome break to have a weeknight routine that does the thinking for me.

-The weeknight routines in everyone’s house is going to be slightly different, depending on your family’s needs, schedules, your personal patience level and workload, etc.
+The weeknight routines in everyone’s house are going to be slightly different, depending on your family’s needs, schedules, your personal patience level, and workload, etc.